tyleruk2000/cron-expression-parser/README.md

 ## Prerequisites
 In order to run this application you will need to have node installed on your machine.
 You can download node from [here](https://nodejs.org/en/download/)

+Once node is installed you will need to run `npm install` to download and install the required packages before running for the first time

 ## Basic usage